Usage

 configure inventory hardware-revision value

 Override hardware-revision with the provided value.
-By default,
+By de-

 unconfigure inventory hardware-revision